On an unexpected morning, we head to Yakake, a rainy post town

 I put aside my doubts and decided to head to Yakage Town

-As we were driving, it started pouring rain just as predicted.
+As we were driving, it started pouring rain, just as the forecast had predicted.

-Just before getting off at Tamashima Interchange, the rain was so heavy that my car's visibility sensors malfunctioned.
+Just before exiting the Tamashima Interchange, the rain was so heavy that the car's visibility sensors malfunctioned.

-After getting off the highway, I relied on Google Maps navigation, but the rain was so loud I couldn't hear the navigation system.
+After getting off the highway, I relied on Google Maps navigation, but the sound of the rain was so loud I couldn't hear the navigation voice.

-As a result, I missed the intersection where I should have turned and had to take a slightly longer detour
+As a result, I missed the intersection where I was supposed to turn, and had to take a slightly longer route.

 To be honest, at that time I was worried that I might not make it in time

-our car the roadside station Sanyo Road Yakagejuku .
-It was still raining quite heavily, so we hurriedly prepared our equipment while holding our umbrellas.
+We parked the carthe Sanyo-do Yakage-juku roadside station.
+It was still raining quite heavily, so we hastily prepared our equipment while holding our umbrellas.

 I shot a rainy day in Yakage-cho.
 There wasn't much rain this time either, so the sound of rain I was able to record was average.

-I always think that when I go to a location, there are so many unexpected things that happen.
+I always think this, but when you go to a site,there are so many unexpected things.

-The intensity of the rain, the movement of people, the lighting, unexpected events...
+The intensity of the rain, the movement of people, the way the light is, unexpected events...

-It's not easy to shoot the way you envision it beforehand.
+It's not always possible to shoot exactly as you envisioned beforehand.

-But, including these coincidences, I think the footage of Yakage Town this time was able to show the "real face of a post town in the rain."
+However, I think that, including those coincidences, the footage of Yakage Town this time captures the **real face of a post town in the rain**.

 comment